-On 30 September 2021 Environment Centre NT drafted a submission to the Northern Territory Environment Protection Authority to clear pastoral land (s28(1)(h)) on Ucharonidge Station.
+On 30 September 2021 Environment Centre NT drafted a submission to the Northern Territory Environment Protection Authority regarding Cleveland Agriculture on behalf of Ucha Pty Ltd’s application to clear pastoral land (s38(1)(h)) on Ucharonidge Station.

 A summary of the submission to the Northern Territory Environment Protection Authority is below or download the full letter here.